 In recent years, a variety of Geometridae moth species have been reported from different wildlife sanctuaries in Madhya Pradesh.
 Paunikar et al. (2024) recorded 16 genera and 19 species across 3 subfamilies of Geometridae moths from Ratapani Wildlife Sanctuary in Raisen and Sehore districts of Madhya Pradesh.
 Paunikar and Nair (2025a) reported 23 species and 17 genera across 3 subfamilies in the Gandhi Sagar Wildlife Sanctuary.
 Further, Paunikar and Nair (2025b) reported 13 species and 12 genera from three subfamilies of Geometridae moths in the Ken-Gharial Wildlife Sanctuary, Madhya Pradesh.

-In the present investigation, it was only a preliminary study, and the species collected were from only two surveys.
-Given the area under a variety of forest tree cover in the sanctuary, the sampling period and sites appeared insufficient.
-A detailed, exhaustive survey with higher sampling intensity and different collection methods may yield sufficient data to prepare a checklist of moths in the Gangau Wildlife Sanctuary of Panna district, Madhya Pradesh.